 Ronald holds a BA (hons) from Heriot Watt University and an MA (Econ) and PhD from the University of Manchester.
-He is currently a Research Professor in Macroeconomics and International Finance.
-Prior to this he held the Bonar Macfie Chair of economics, 2005-2006, and the Adam Smith Chair of Political Economy 2006-2015, both at the University of Glasgow.
+He is currently a Research Professor in Macroeconomics and International Finance in the Adam Smith Business School.
+Prior to this he held the Bonar Macfie Chair of Economics, 2005-2006, and the Adam Smith Chair of Political Economy 2006-2015, both at the University of Glasgow.
 From 1992 to 2004 he was Professor of International Finance at the University of Strathclyde and from 1989-91 held the Robert Fleming Chair in Finance and Investment, at the University of Dundee.

 His peer reviewed papers are published in the professions’ leading journals, including The Economic Journal, Economica, The Review of Economics and Statistics, European Economic Review, The Journal of Monetary Economics, The Journal of Money Credit and Banking, The Journal of International Money and Finance, The Journal of Banking and Finance, IMF Staff Papers, The Journal of Business, Economics and Statistics.